LitoMore/chalk-pipe/README.md

 chalkPipe('underline', chalk.blue)('Link!');
 ```

+## Advanced usage

+The following are the functions and variables used by the logic of `chalk-pipe`.
+We exposed them all for convenience.

 ### modifiers, foregroundColors, backgroundColors, colors, and keywords

-All supported style strings are exposed as an array of strings for convenience. `colors` is the combination of `foregroundColors` and `backgroundColors`.
+All supported style strings are exposed as an array of strings. `colors` is the combination of `foregroundColors` and `backgroundColors`.

 This can be useful if you wrap Chalk and need to validate input: